Spotify Wrapped 2023: Taylor Swift is the most-streamed artist of the year

 Which was the most famous podcast on Spotify?

-As a leading platform for renowned podcasts, Spotify Wrapped stats also includes a specific list centred on talks.
+As a leading platform for renowned podcasts, Spotify Wrapped stats also include a specific list centred on talks.

 For the fourth consecutive time, The Joe Rogan Experience was crowned the top podcast of the year globally.